10 Spring Activities for Toddlers (Calm, Simple and Screen-Free)

 Keeping Outdoor Activities Simple

-An activity that lasts five minutes but captures your child’s curiosity is far more valuable than a complicated craft that creates frustration.
+A 5-minute activity that holds their attention is far more valuable than something complicated that leads to frustration.

 Parents sometimes notice that toddlers who spend time exploring independently outdoors also develop stronger focus during play.
 Creating simple environments that encourage this kind of concentration can make a big difference.
 You can find practical examples in this guide to Montessori tools that support independent toddler play.